hkustDB/CROWN/experiments/experiment.md

 # Enumeration

-For single thread test, we compare ACQ, DBToaster_cpp, DYN, Trill, and Flink(if possible), for DBToaster_cpp, ACQ, DYN and DBToaster, request a full enumeration for every half-window;  in the meantime, also report the ACQ, Flink, Trill with delta enumeration (ACQ will perform two tests).
+For single thread test, we compare CROWN, DBToaster_cpp, DYN, Trill, and Flink(if possible), for DBToaster_cpp, CROWN, DYN and DBToaster, request a full enumeration for every half-window;  in the meantime, also report the CROWN, Flink, Trill with delta enumeration (CROWN will perform two tests).

-For distributed mode, we compare ACQ, Flink, and DBToaster_Spark, ACQ will perform full enumeration every half-window, as well as delta enumeration (two tests), Flink will perform delta enumeration.
+For distributed mode, we compare CROWN, Flink, and DBToaster_Spark, CROWN will perform full enumeration every half-window, as well as delta enumeration (two tests), Flink will perform delta enumeration.

 # Selectitive